pingcap/docs-cn/tidb-cloud/tidb-cloud-support.md

 To request support for your organization, project, or cluster, perform the following steps:

-1. On the TiDB Cloud console, click **Support** in the upper-right corner of the top navigation bar, and click **Create New Case**.
-A **Submit a request** page is displayed.
+1. In the TiDB Cloud console, click the **Help** icon in the lower-right corner.
+2. Fill in the request information.

     > **Tip:**
     >
-    > You can also directly click the **Help** icon on the lower right of the TiDB Cloud console.

-2. On the **Submit a request** page, select **TiDB Cloud Support** from the drop-down list.

-3. Fill in the request information.
+    > If you want to apply for a beta feature that is available upon request, fill in your application information in the **Description** field.
+For example, "Apply for TiDB Cloud API".

+3. Click **Send**.

+Alternatively, you can click **Support** in the upper-right corner and click **Create New Case** to request support.
+If you go with this way, you need to provide your Organization ID in the request form as well.
+To get the Organization ID, click your account name in the upper-right corner of the TiDB Cloud console and click **Organization Settings**.

-4. Click **Submit** to submit your ticket.
-After the support team receives your ticket, they will reply to you via email.
-The response time depends on the [support plan](#check-or-upgrade-your-support-plan) of your organization.
+After the support team receives your request, they will reply to you via email.

 ## Check your submitted request